 The Riverside Community College District offers, early and middle college programs on each of its three colleges.
 While the programs differ from one another in some significant respects, all enable high school students to pursue college study while completing their high school study.
-Interested high school students should consult with their school counselor about opportunities for middle or early college study at an RCCD college in their region.
+Interested high school students should consult with their school counselor about enrollment opportunities at Kennedy Middle College High School or visit www.cnusd.k12.ca.us/jkhs for details.